llchrisll/ROTPDocs/docs/guides/customs.md

 	},
 ```
 ##### Explanation
-The only difference between the first three arguments is that it depends on if the item was Identified or not
+The only difference between the first six arguments is that it depends on if the item was Identified or not.

 - DisplayName = Display Name
 - ResourceName = File Name
 - DescriptionName = Description
-- slotCount = Defines the visual aspect of card slots
+- slotCount = Defines the amount of visual card slots
-- ClassNum = Defines the View ID for HeadgearsWeapons and Costume Garments
+- ClassNum = Defines the View ID for Headgears/Weapons/Costume Garments and Shields
-- costume = true/false, defines if the item is a costume (showing in differently in certain tabs)
+- costume = true/false, defines if the item is a costume (showing in a different tab in the storage)
 ___
 ## Headgears
 Adding custom headgears requires 4 additional files and 2 more lua files to adjust.